simon-tiger/Corona-Simulation/README.md

 $ git clone https://github.com/simon-tiger/Corona-Simulation.git
 ```

 You should then have the project in your working directory.
-If you want to keep yourself up-to-date on the project, you can type:
+If you want to keep yourself up-to-date on the project, you can go to the project folder, and type:

 ```
 $ git pull origin master